gregertw/flutter-auth0/README.md

     <img src="screenshots/flutter_03.png" alt="screen_02" height="300" />
 </div>

+## Example app in this project
+In the example/ folder, you will find a test application.
+See README.md there.

 ## Authentication API
 ### Usage
 To use this plugin, add `flutter_auth0` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).